 - If you know where you will attend college, and you have been admitted, and you have already accepted the offer of admission, paid your deposit and deferred, then you only need to follow the instructions from the school you will attend.

 - Many of you do not know where you will go to college or you have “verbally committed” to a school, but have not yet applied or been admitted.
 Here are some things you need to know:

 - You will need to “Roll Over” your Common Application.
-Even if you plan to take two years off, log in to your Common App next year and say that you wish to reactivate or roll over your account.
+Even if you plan to take two years off, log in to your Common App some time after August 1 and say that you wish to reactivate or roll over your account.
 Roll over your account every year you are out of high school until you matriculate at a college.

 - Update and complete your application, including the essay.

 - If you apply using the Common Application, then you will need to answer the college-specific questions and maybe a supplement essay.

 - If you register for standardized testing (ACT, SAT, etc.), please pay attention to your test center.
 Northwood may be set as your default test center, and you will want to change that.
 Keep Northwood as your high school, but change your grade to “no longer in high school.”